Metacognition

 Metacognition is sometimes described as "learning to learn" or "thinking how to think".
 What this means in practice is systematically teaching pupils at Talbot to become self-aware learners,

-• a focus on process over outcomes
+- a focus on processes over outcomes

-• high quality modelling of the learning process
+- providing high-quality models of the learning process